 Affix the paper towel with a rubber band or something so it’ll stay on.
 I’ve even been known to use a chip clip.
 Whatever works!

 Now you’ve got a great bug-squishing tool.
-Just poke the bugs with the paper towel wrapped end of your stick – I find it’s sometimes better to knock them down and then step on them on the ground where you can easily clean up any smears their little carcasses leave behind.
+Just poke the bugs with the paper towel wrapped end of your stick – I find it’s sometimes better to knock them down and then step on them on the floor where you can easily clean up any smears their little carcasses leave behind.

 And there you go – no more bug, and no damage to ceilings or walls.